tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 Predictor variables can be transformed in any way imaginable as long as the input (design) matrix remains full rank.

 ###Linear Regression Problems and how to Fix them
-####[Outliers vs High Leverage Observations][outlier vs leverage]
+####[Outliers vs High Leverage Observations vs Influence][outlier vs leverage]
-* Problem - Large outliers can have large influence on the parameters since error terms are squared
+* Outliers are responses that are atypical.
+* High leverage observations are unusual combinations of predictor variable values.
+Those observations that are furthest away from the mean of X.
+* Influential Obervations have drastic effects on model predictions, parameter estimates and hypothesis tests

+####Detecting Influential Observations
-* How to discover - Box plots, plots of predicted value vs error
+* How to discover - plots of predicted value vs (studentized) residual.
+Look at deleted studentized residuals
 * [Influential observations][influence link] - Cooks distance and DFFITS are good metrics.
 Both focus on how much a predicted value changes when one observation is left out.
 * Solution - Examine outliers for data quality issues.